krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 SQS Queue Types
 ![ SQS Queue Types ](./images/queue_types.png)

+### SQS
+The MessageRetentionPeriod attribute in SQS allows you to set the message retention period, which is the length of time (in seconds) that Amazon SQS retains a message.

 __FIFO queue__:
 - require the __message group ID__ and __message deduplication ID__ parameters to be added to messages.
 - The message group ID: is a tag that indicates that a message belongs to a certain group.